Shlucus/FlipperZero-GooglePortal/README.md

 - Resembles Google's modern UI.

 > [!NOTE]
-> If you have [bigbrodude6119](https://github.com/bigbrodude6119)'s first released firmware flashed onto your WifiDevBoard (evil-portal-0.0.1), you will need to flash it AGAIN with the release `evil-portal-0.0.2`
+> If you have [bigbrodude6119](https://github.com/bigbrodude6119)'s first released firmware flashed onto your WifiDevBoard (evil-portal-0.0.1), you will need to flash it with the release `evil-portal-0.0.2`
  <ins>or newer</ins> for this portal to work.
 It has an improved size limit for the HTML files (20k characters up from 4k) which I utilized to create a more advanced/realisic Google portal than the default portal
  that comes with it.